 Position/Group Class and Job Title

 Mailing Address City State Zip

-Contact Person Title 1
+Contact Person Title

-Telephone: (
+Telephone: ()

-FAX: (E-ma il:
+FAX: () E-mail:

-§ 16-2.5-201, C.R.S, No later than July 1 of any year, a the state that seeks peace officer status either for the gro submit to the P.O.S.T.
-Board, for its review, a proinformation. up or for a specific position shall Date Received by P.O.
-S.T.
+§ 16-2.5-201, C.R.S, No later than July 1 of an political subdivision of the state that seeks peace of the group or for a specific position shall submit to the its review, a proposal containing the following inform Ficer status either for P.O.S.T.
+Board, for Date Received by P.O.S.T.

-Check a nd attach Justification for all req uirements

-Complete description of the position or description of the group.
-Estimate of the number of persons holding such position.
-Description of the specific need for peace officer authority and protections required for the position/group.
-The direct benefit to the public that would result from granting peace officer authority and status.
-The certification costs associated to the granting of the status.
-A resolution or letter of support from the chief executive officer of the unit of government or political subdivision employing the group or overseeing the proposed position.
-All P.O.S.T. required criteria listed in Rule 22 (a)(I)(A) through (G), (b)(III), and (b)(IV).
-A "Draft" copy of the proposed legislation for the position/group (using the P.O.S.T. template form).
+Check and attach Justi Complete description of the position or description Estimate of the number of persons holding such to the Description of the specific need for peace officer.
+The direct benefit to the public that would result to the certification costs associated to the granting.
+A resolution or letter of support from the chast subdivision employing the group or overseeing to the All P.O.S.T. required criteria listed in Rule 22 (and a "Draft" copy of the proposed legislation for the on of the group. position. authority and protection from granting peace of of the status. ief executive officer the proposed position.)(I)(A) through (G), (b) ons required for the position/ ficer authority and status. of the unit of government O(III), and (b)(IV). or political

-UNDER PENALTIES OF PERJURY, I DECLARE THAT I HAY MY KNOWLEDGE AND BELIEF, THEY ARE TRUE, COR MISSTATEMENT, OR INACCURACY MAY RESULT IN CRIM RECT, AND COMPLETE.
-I FU
+UNDER PENALTIES OF PERJURY, I DECLARE ACCOMPANYING DOCUMENTS, AND TO THE E TRUE, CORRECT, AND COMPLETE.
+I FURTHE MISSTATEMENT, OR INACCURACY MAY RESU BEST OF MY KNOW R ACKNOWLEDGE LT IN CRIMINAL P VLEDGE AND BELIEF, T THAT ANY FALSE STA THEY ARE

-Signature of CEO Date: ·
+Signature of CEO

 Print Name